 How to lower testosterone in women

 Hyperandrogyny is an unpleasant anomaly that requires timely detection and proper treatment.
-It is important not to miss the initial stage of the development of pathology in order to avoid the appearance of serious complications.
+It is important not to miss the initial stage of the development of pathology in order to avoid the occurrence of serious complications.
 Currently, an excess of hormones is successfully corrected with the help of folk remedies, a number of drugs and special therapy.

 How to lower testosterone at home

 It is necessary to take decoctions of medicinal herbs (rich in phytoestrogens) - oats, peppermint, hops, flax seeds, angelica, sage, clover, Maryina root and licorice.
-Be sure to include in the diet foods that lower the level of "male" hormones.
+Be sure to include in your diet foods that lower the level of “male” hormones.
 These include:

 • fish, beef;